Nice-Try/Lab4/report.md

 Our architecture closely follows the general idea of the pipeline CPUs from the class slides.
 Our full diagram is below.

+The red lines between phases represent our D flip flops that make this a pipeline CPU.
+For clarity, we don't show signals being propagated the entire way through - we show them going into the next D flip flop line, then refer to them (with the appropriate phase name, indicating how far they were propagated) when we use them again.

 ![Diagram](https://image.ibb.co/jRkQ0L/full-pipeline.png)

 ### Instruction fetch phase